airscripts/analscript/README.md

   Nothing to see here
 ```

-As you can see, you can as of this latest version, have access to two more commands beside help: *anallify* and *stringify*.
+As you can see, you can as of this latest version, have access to a variety of commands.
 Use them to write or read your anally marvelous softwares!

 ## Contributing